old-software-engineer/Rspec-Sample-Code/README.md

 The App.jsx consists of all the routes of our react app and the components corresponding to the routes.

 (In all components Bootstrap is being used for styling.)

+**Rspec**:
+RSpec is a Behavior driven development tool.
+What this means is that, tests written in RSpec focus on the “behavior” of an application being tested.

+***Model Specs***:
+Use model specs to describe behavior of models (usually ActiveRecord-based) in the application.

+Model specs default to residing in the spec/models folder.
+Tagging any context with the metadata :type => :model treats its examples as model specs.

+***Controller Specs***:
+Use controller specs to describe behavior of Rails controllers.

+Controller specs default to residing in the spec/requests/api/v1.

 **Other components**: